niketpatel-0208/movie-search-assignment/Assignment-1/README.md

 ## Usage

 The `search_movies()` function allows you to search for movies using natural language queries.
-Here's how to use it:

 ### Function Signature
 ```python